 - The arms are usually eaten, however the entire octopus is used in some recipes.

 Description of meat

-- Has a slightly sweet flavor when eaten raw
+- Has a slightly sweet flavor and smooth, slimy texture when eaten raw.

-- Naturally low in fat but high in cholesterol
+- Naturally low in fat but high in cholesterol.
+[7,16]

-- Naturally high in iron, selenium, and vitamin B-12
+- High in healthy levels of iron, selenium, and vitamin B-12.

 My Diet Meal Planner.
 Fish & Seafood."
 Mydietmealplanner.com..
 Web.
 30 May 2017. <http://www.mydietmealplanner.com/mobile/nutrition-facts-label/fish-and-s....

 National Aquarium.
 Giant Pacific Octopus..
 Web.
 30 May 2017. https://www.aqua.org/Experience/Animal-Index/giant-pacific-octopus

 National Geographic Society.
 Giant Pacific Octopus..
 Web. https://www.nationalgeographic.com/animals/invertebrates/g/giant-pacific....
 Accessed 30 May 2017.

 Linh.
 Recipe Maker.
 2020.
 What Does Octopus Taste Like?
 Web. https://recipemarker.com/what-does-octopus-taste-like/.
 Accessed 31 August 2020.

 Kalupa, J. "The Giant Pacific Octopus: Enteroctopus Dofleini."
 Bioweb.uwlax.edu.
 Web.
 30 May 2017. http://bioweb.uwlax.edu/bio203/s2012/kalupa_juli/reproduction.htm